SSWConsulting/SSW.Rules.Content/rules/scrum-should-be-capitalized/rule.md

 ---
-seoDescription: "Scrum principles and terminology require proper capitalization, including Scrum, Sprint, Product Owner, Scrum Master, and more."
+seoDescription: Scrum principles and terminology require proper capitalization, including Scrum, Sprint, Product Owner, Scrum Master, and more.
 type: rule
 archivedreason: null
 title: |
   Do you know "Scrum" (and other Scrum terms) should be capitalized?
 guid: b0fdd7d0-664d-44ea-8cf8-7773c15becf4
 uri: scrum-should-be-capitalized